jpcornwell/jlox/exercises/chapter4.md

 Add support to Lox’s scanner for C-style /* ... */ block comments.
 Make sure to handle newlines in them.
 Consider allowing them to nest.
 Is adding support for nesting more work than you expected?
 Why?

+Okay, I added support for multiline comments and even allowed for them to be nested.
+Overall it really wasn't too difficult.
+My function that consumes multiline comments just calls itself if it gets to the beginning of another multiline comment.
+This makes it easy to tell if the comment end markers are not balanced.